 Until next time, take care and chit chat again soon 🙂

 P.S.
 If you missed my last post, you can check it out here.

 P.P.S.
-If you think this Pork Schnitzel will make your belly happy too, please be sure to hit that little Pin button down below.
+If you think this Pork Schnitzel will make your belly happy too, please be sure to hit that little Pin button.
 Many thanks, you guys!
 XO

 - 4 pork loin chops -approximately 4 oz each

 - 1 cup panko bread crumbs

 - 4 tbsp grapeseed oil -divided or veg oil

 - 2 tbsp fresh parsley -roughly chopped

 - Place two pork chops at a time, side to side, on top of a heavy duty board covered with plastic wrap.
 Place two layers of plastic wrap on top.
 Using a mallet, pound chops to roughly 1/4 inch thickness.
 Sprinkle 1/4 tsp each of salt and pepper among the 4 pork chops.